supersimplesuper/docs/website/docs/software_partners/how_to_guides/report_a_data_breach/index.md

 To report the breach, please email security@superapi.com.au and include the following details (where known):

-* A summary of the incident, including the nature of the breach (e.g., unauthorised access, accidental disclosure, etc.)
+* A summary of the incident, including the nature of the breach (e.g., unauthorised access, accidental disclosure, etc.).
 * Date and time the breach was detected
 * Systems and data affected (including any employers and/or employees impacted)
 * Approximate number of records involved